Defence School Mentor Program

 Australian Defence Force Cadet Units

-If your child is affiliated with a local cadet unit, please see Claire Hunt on 0430336419 so that they can be included in our college Anzac Service and other defence related events.
+If your child is affiliated with a local cadet unit, please contact Claire Hunt on 0430 336 419 so they can be included in our College’s ANZAC Service and other Defence-related events.

 Photo Gallery